Success, Support, & Sushi

 “Yeah…” Tiger nodded, an apologetic look on her face.
 “Sorry.”

 I laughed.
 “I know, girls.
 It’s fine.”
-With my heart full— and my stomach even more so— I presented the final sushi to my mom and older sister and watched as my family scarfed them down.
+With my heart full—and my stomach even more so—I presented the final sushi to my mom and Maya and watched as my family scarfed them down.
 My heart swelled with joy as I thought back to the first roll.
 It was awful, and ugly, and unpresentable, but, thanks to my little sisters, I hadn’t given up.
 And I’d gotten a whole lot better.

 So, making sushi has taught me a few things.
 One: How to make sushi (obviously).